dmuth/monte-carlo-in-rust/benchmarks.md

 # Monte Carlo Benchmarks for Calculating Pi in Rust

-I used [Hyperfine](https://github.com/sharkdp/hyperfine) to run a bunch of benchmarks on this app, and I wanted to share what I learned.
+I used [Hyperfine](https://github.com/sharkdp/hyperfine) to run a bunch of benchmarks on [my Monte Carlo Pi simulation in Rust](README.md), and I wanted to share what I learned.

+These tests were done on my October 2020 iMac with a 3.6 GHz 10-Core Intel Core i9 processor and 32 GB of RAM.

 The column to pay attention to is "relative", where 1.00 represents the best run.
 I will also have that line bolded.